unstoppabledomains/dev-docs/guides/crypto-payments/index.md

 ## Asking for help

-Don't be shy... we're here to help.
-For assistance with integrating your app, please join our [Discord channel](https://discord.gg/b6ZVxSZ9Hn) for real-time support from UD and the community.
+Please don't be shy; we're here to help.
+Join our [Discord channel](https://discord.gg/b6ZVxSZ9Hn) for real-time support from UD and the community if you need assistance integrating your app.